-Figure 5-105 Create role panel and options
+Figure 5-105 Create role window and options

 To remove a role, select the role.
-Then, click Access Roles -> Actions -> Delete.
-You can only delete a role when there are no users are assigned to that role.
+Then, click Access Roles \rightarrow Actions \rightarrow Delete.
+You can delete a role only when there are no users are assigned to that role.

 5.7 Settings